1) What is the difference between the QA and software testing?

 Bug release is when software or an application is handed over to the testing team knowing that the defect is present in a release.
 During this the priority and severity of bug is low, as bug can be removed before the final handover.

-Bug leakage is something, when the bug is discovered by the end users or customer, and missed by the testing team to detect, while testing the software.
+Bug leakage is something, when the bug is discovered by the end users or customer, and not detected by the testing team while testing the software.

 6) What is data driven testing?